 My name is Geoff Lealand (Associate Professor Geoff Lealand, if you insist!).
 Contact me at : email@example.com

 Since 1992, I have taught in Screen and Media Studies (formerly Film & Television Studies) at the University of Waikato, Hamilton, New Zealand.
 I teach, research and write about a range of media interests.
 Recent publications include Chapter 10 ”‘The Jackson Effect’: the late 1990s to 2005″ in Pivac, Stark & McDonald eds.
 New Zealand Film: An Illustrated History (Te Papa Press, July 2011), and ‘A Nation of Film-goers: Audiences, Exhibition and Distribution in New Zealand’ i n Aveyard & Moran eds (2013), Watching Film: New Perspectives on Movie-going, Exhibition and Reception (Intellect).
 I am also the New Zealand editor of the Directory of World Cinema: Australia & New Zealand (Intellect Books UK, 2010).
-A second edition Directory of World Cinema: Australia & New Zealand 2 will appear in early 2015.
+A second edition Directory of World Cinema: Australia & New Zealand 2 appeared in 2016.

 I teach courses on World Cinema, media research, media education, and Television Studies–and write quite a bit about television, as in the co-authored text (with Helen Martin) It’s All Done With Mirrors: About Television (Dunmore Press, 2001).
 You can check out another blogsite of mine, which is now stored as a subset of this website at www.historyoftvinnz.com.